stinanerin/stinanerin/README.md

-# Hi! 👋 I'm Stina! - Frontend Developer
+# Hi! 👋 I'm Stina!

+- Frontend Developer
+- Todo List Enthusiast
+- Lover of anything 🍋

 You will either find me learning JavaScript, curating the perfect Spotify playlist or watching the latest episode of *30 minuter* with ogle eyes, an open mouth and popcorn in my hand!